-You may experience the creative process of translation yourself by working towards a polished translation of a short passage yourself.
+You’ll experience the creative process of translation yourself by working towards a polished translation of a short passage.
 This work will go beyond translating for meaning to challenge your full creative and scholarly potential in deciding what kind of a translation you want to produce and working towards your goals in class workshops.

 You can study the interplay of orality and literacy in Anglo-Saxon culture, observing interesting analogues to our contemporary transition to a digital culture.